-The movement stabilization system provides a stable platform upon which intentional movements may be performed.
+The movement stabilization system provides a stable platform upon which intentional movements are performed.
 It stabilizes balance, limbs, and muscle tensions by sensing unintentional movement [perturbations], and executing muscle memories [motor skills], that generate countervailing forces [muscle contractions].

 But when the stabilization system fails to do its job, or worse yet cause rather than prevent unintended movement, all movement is in disorder.